GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/04a-variables-02-struct-types/README.md

 ### Struct Initialized to its Zero Value - empty struct literal

-Some people use an 'empty struct literal' to initialize a struct to its zero value, but generally spekaing, most of the time just the 'var' idiom, as above with `var p4 person` to create a struct value initialized to its zero value.
+Some people use an 'empty struct literal' to initialize a struct to its zero value, but generally speaking, only use the 'var' idiom, as above with `var p4 person` to create a struct value initialized to its zero value.

-**this is not idiomatic**
+**=This is not idiomatic:**
 ```go
 p5 := person{}
 ```